Salme ships

 The Salme ships are two clinker-built ships of Scandinavian origin discovered in 2008 and 2010 near the village of Salme on the island of Saaremaa, Estonia.
-Both ships were used for ship burials here around AD 700–750 in the Nordic Iron Age and contained the remains of 41 warriors killed in battle, as well as 6 dogs, 2 hunting hawks and numerous weapons and other artifacts.
+Both ships were used for ship burials around AD 700–750 in the Nordic Iron Age and contained the remains of 41 warriors killed in battle, as well as 6 dogs, 2 hunting hawks and numerous weapons and other artifacts.

 Discovery and excavation

 The first ship was discovered in 2008 during earth removal for infrastructure construction.
 An archaeological expedition has been working on the site since 2008.
 The second ship was discovered in 2010.
 There is some indirect evidence pointing to the possibility that at least one more ship is yet to be discovered during future excavations.

 Location

 The ships were located near the ancient coastline, about 1.5 m above water level.
 The location is 230 m from the present coastline and 4 m above present water level.